netscaler/automation-toolkit/readme.md

 NetScaler Automation Toolkit contains all the NetScaler tools to be used for making NetScaler part of DevOps and Automation pipelines.

 The toolkit includes integrations with [CCA Tools](https://en.wikipedia.org/wiki/Continuous_configuration_automation), [APIs, SDKs](https://www.netscaler.com/platform/apis), provisioning templates and more with a goal of supporting Day 0 - N operations using [Infrastructure-as-Code](https://www.netscaler.com/platform/infrastructure-as-code), scripting or coding.
 NetScaler Automation is focusing on the practices of following the disciplines of Network Infrastructure and the disciplines of Programming.

+You can find more about our Automation strategy by reading the [Blogs](https://www.netscaler.com/blog/author/konstantika/) written by our Automation Product Management.

 This repo has been created to serve as a one-stop shop for all information related to NetScaler Automation.
 Below you will find more details on the topics of Infrastructure Provisioning, Configuration Managements, along with “how-to” guides, examples, Golden templates and more.
 In case you are looking for something that you can't find in the following links or you need further assistance please contact us on NetScaler-AutomationToolkit@cloud.com.
 <br/><br/>